tmacinc/Maq20_SHED/README.md

     Or copy the files from dependecies/Updates to maq20 api after installation to update the code.

-Run project for dev purposes from venv terminal using flask run
+Run project using python app.py